A Novel Collaborative Framework for Efficient Synchronization in Split Federated Learning over Wireless Networks: An Overview of CSFL Framework

 \subsection{System Architecture}

+The proposed CSFL framework is designed to ensure both model consistency and fairness while enabling an efficient and resource-optimized training environment.
+Its core mechanism is to classify devices as either efficient or bottleneck based on performance profiling of their configurations, and then balance the load between efficient and bottleneck devices to reduce synchronization waiting time and improve resource utilization.

-The conceptual framework of CSFL is shown in Fig. 3, where high-efficiency users act as relays to assist bottleneck users in the forward propagation.
-This structure, similar to a three-layer U-shaped SL architecture~\cite{l4}, involves the bottleneck users handling the front-end portion of the forward propagation, the high-efficiency users processing the middle portion, and the server executing the tail-end portion.
+Note that in SFL, a fundamental requirement is that all devices adopt a common cut layer~\cite{d2, t2}.
+Heterogeneous cut layers would fragment the feature space, lead to inconsistent smashed data dimensions across devices, cause misaligned gradient flows, increase system complexity and make aggregation infeasible.
+Thus, CSFL naturally inherits this requirement, as illustrated in Fig. 2 where efficient devices act as relays to assist bottleneck devices in the forward propagation.
+This structure, similar to a three-layer U-shaped SL architecture~\cite{l4}, allows the bottleneck devices handling the front-end portion of the forward propagation, the efficient devices processing the middle portion, and the server executing the tail-end portion.

-In the forward propagation process, the system is divided into two stages, with adjustments made according to the different configurations of user devices.
-In the first stage, all users perform forward propagation using their own data.
-However, due to the more abundant resources and better configurations of the high-efficiency users, such users complete the client-side part of the forward propagation before the bottleneck users and proceed to the second stage.
+In the forward propagation process, the system is divided into two stages, with adjustments made according to the different configurations of devices.
+In the first stage, all devices perform forward propagation using their own data.
+However, due to the more abundant resources and better configurations of the efficient devices, such devices complete the client-side part of the forward propagation before the bottleneck devices and proceed to the second stage.